 This program is all about tracking your daily habits to see how much time you spend on certain tasks–or procrastinating.
 RescueTime can run on either mobile devices or computers and has both free and pro features.

 With a free account, users can track time spent on digital activities like browsing websites or writing in a Word doc.
 The program can also factor in how productive the user was at those activities, based on the goals set up.
-RescueTime will send you detailed reports and weekly summary of how your time was used, and even give a productivity score!
+RescueTime will send you detailed reports and weekly summaries of how your time was used, and even give a productivity score!

 Offering both free and pro accounts to both iOS and Android users, MLO is a to-do list manager.
 Simple, slick, elegant, and easy to use, this app can help you organize and prioritize tasks, as well as keep track of them.